-Under the Government Contracts Regulations, contracts to perform legal services may be entered into only by or under the authority of the Minister of Justice.
+Under the Government Contracts Regulations, contracts to perform legal services may be entered into only by or under the authority of the minister of Justice.

-8.6.1 Indemnification and Legal Assistance
+8.6.1 Indemnification and legal assistance

-This protection is currently identical to those covering Crown servants, as set out in the Policy on the Indemnification of and Legal Assistance for Crown Servants, which can be found at the internet address: www.tbs-sct.gc.ca/pubs\pol/hrpubs/tb\851/pila\e.asp.
-Ministers, Ministers of State and their exempt staff will be entitled to indemnification against personal civil liability and will be eligible for legal assistance, provided they meet basic policy requirements, which are to have acted honestly and without malice within the scope of their duties and met reasonable expectations.
-This need may arise from any act or omission of the Minister or the staff member in the conduct of portfolio or other official government business.
+This protection is currently identical to those covering Crown servants, as set out in the Policy on the Indemnification of and Legal Assistance for Crown Servants, which can be found at www.tbs-sct.gc.ca/pubs\pol/hrpubs/tb\851/pila\e.asp.
+Ministers and their exempt staff will be entitled to indemnification against personal civil liability and will be eligible for legal assistance, provided they meet basic policy requirements, which are to have acted honestly and without malice within the scope of their duties and met reasonable expectations.
+This need may arise from any act or omission of the minister or staff member in the conduct of portfolio or other official government business.